Computable measure of the quantum correlation: Quantifying Quantum Correlations

-Theorem \ref{TheoremZDS-NC} allows us to introduce a new measure of quantum discord.
-Since conditions (\ref{ZDS-Pi-xT}) give necessary and sufficient conditions for a state to be zero-discord, therefore measuring any violation of these conditions can be used to quantify discord.
-Accordingly, we use the degree to which the above conditions fail to be satisfied as a measure of discord.
-Here we propose the following measure of quantum discord \begin{proposition} For a given bipartite state $\rho$ with the left-correlation matrix ${\mathcal T}$, associated to the local coherence vector $\vec{x}$ and correlation matrix $T$, we propose the measure of quantum discord as
+Theorem \ref{TheoremZDS-NC} allows us to introduce a new measure of quantum correlation.
+Since condition (\ref{ZDS-Pi-Tau}) gives necessary and sufficient condition for a state to be zero-discord, therefore measuring any violation of this condition can be used to quantify correlation.
+Accordingly, we use the degree to which the above condition fails to be satisfied as a measure of quantum correlation.
+Here we propose the following measure of quantum correlation \begin{proposition} For a given bipartite state $\rho$ with the local coherence vectors $\vec{x}$, $\vec{y}$ and the correlation matrix $T$ we propose the following quantity as a quantum correlation measure